dfredborg/AIDevelopmentWithoutFilters/common/Implementation.md

 ### Phase 4: Processing Logic
 Implement the business logic to transform Staging data into Sales Documents.
 - Create a processing Codeunit.
+- Target Document Type: **Sales Order**.
+- Number Series: Use the **Standard Number Series** defined in Sales & Receivables Setup.
 - Implement validation logic (e.g., finding Customer No. by Email, Item No. by SKU).
 - Implement error handling:
   - Wrap processing in a way that captures errors.
   - Update Staging Status to `Error` and populate `Error Message` on failure.
+  - **No email notifications** and **no automatic retries** will be implemented.
+  - The workflow relies on the user manually correcting data in the Staging pages and re-triggering the process.
   - Update Staging Status to `Completed` on success.

 ### Phase 5: Execution & Automation